Can your teeth cause you to have a heart attack?

 “What’s your secret?”
 I asked my 96 year old patient.
 “No secrets,” he said.
 “So what advice would you give to young folks who want to live a long life?”
 His answer: “Take care of your teeth!”

 In the medical community, we believe heart attacks are caused by too much cholesterol.
 And there is a large body of evidence showing that reducing cholesterol reduces risk.
 If it’s just cholesterol, then the best treatment program is to get the cholesterol as low as possible.
 No need to worry about other risk factors.
 Yet there is also good evidence that other risk factors play an important role in heart disease.

 For years, periodontists have been telling us that periodontal disease is associated with an increased risk for heart attacks (1).
 Most of these studies have been published in the dental and periodontal journals.
-Most doctors don’t read the periodontal journals.
-Periodontists and dentists do.
+Until recently, most doctors didn’t read the periodontal journals.
+Periodontists and dentists did.

 How is it possible?

 When bad germs (“unhealthy bacteria”) grow in the space between the gum and the teeth, inflammatory cells called Th17 cause even more severe inflammation in the gum (2).
 That severe inflammation increases the blood flow to the unhealthy gum tissues.
 So what happens to those germs when you chew your food?
 Because of the inflammation, its easy for those germs to get into the bloodstream.
 And once inside the bloodstream, some types of germs can get into the plaque inside the arteries.